 2 Things to know before Removing Damaged Inlay Wood from Antique Furniture

 The inlay is basically the material that is inside of the furniture.
-To remove this, here are a few things that you want to keep fresh in your mind.
+To remove this, here are a few things to keep fresh in your mind.

-Tip 1 – Check it Out
+1. Check it Out

-There are many times that you think you need to replace it, but in reality it can be cleaned by yourself or a professional for a low price.
+There are many times you think you need to replace it, but in reality the antique can be cleaned by yourself or a professional for a low price.

-Tip 2 – Clear the Way
+2. Clear the Way

 Now you know it needs to be taken care of, make sure you are getting everything else out of the way so to not do any damage or harm to it.